Constantin Olteanu (politician)

-Biography
+Early life

 Constantin Olteanu was born on July 5, 1928, in Vulcana-Pandele commune (Dâmbovița County).
 He graduated from the School of Active Officers in Ineu on December 30, 1949, with the rank of lieutenant.

 He graduated in 1956 with a "Diploma of Merit" from the Military Academy in Bucharest, and in 1959 he obtained a degree in history after graduating from the Faculty of History of the University of Bucharest.
 He obtained the scientific title of doctor in historical sciences in 1964.
 Constantin Olteanu worked his way through the ranks of the military hierarchy, carrying out extensive teaching and instruction activities.

+Military career

 In 1968, Nicolae Ceaușescu ordered the rehabilitation of Lucrețiu Pătrășcanu, but also of Ștefan Foriș, both victims of the power struggle during the period of Gheorghe Gheorghiu-Dej.
 Constantin Olteanu, a young officer and military historian, was appointed to investigate and clarify the conditions in which the mother of the Romanian Communist Party leader, Ștefan Foriș, was assassinated in Oradea.

 In 1971 he had the rank of major general.
 In the 70s, Olteanu was in charge of purging the Romanian army of officers who were educated in the Soviet Union, regardless of whether they were recruited by the KGB or not.
 This operation was carried out gradually and was a "delicate process", when soldiers with important functions of command and decision, but with studies in Moscow, had to be removed from the command of the combatant units, without causing them a frond reaction, but also without to irritate Moscow.
 In 1979, he was appointed head of the Central Staff of the Patriotic Guards and, at the same time, military adviser to Nicolae Ceaușescu.

 Between March 29, 1980, and December 16, 1985, Lieutenant General Constantin Olteanu served as Minister of National Defense.
 During this period he was promoted to the rank of colonel general.

+Mayor of Bucharest

 In 1985, he was appointed as First Secretary and Mayor of Bucharest, which he held until 1988.
 Olteanu recalled that Nicolae Ceaușescu had just came from a visit to the Soviet Union, called him and told him: "Go on the political line, instead of Pană, and in your place we will put Milea".

 Achievements during his term as mayor include the modernization of the Dâmbovița river, the continuation of works on the metro, the construction of housing and the extension of the Victoria Socialismului Boulevard to the Șoseaua Mihai Bravu.

 Then, from May 1988 until December 1989, he was secretary of the Central Committee of the Romanian Communist Party, initially for propaganda and press (May 20, 1988-October 1989), then for foreign relations.